Assisted suicide: England and Wales

 Deliberately assisting a suicide is illegal.
 Between 2003 and 2006, Lord Joffe made four attempts to introduce bills that would have legalised physician-assisted suicide in England and Wales.
 All were rejected by the UK Parliament.
 In the meantime, the Director of Public Prosecutions has clarified the criteria under which an individual will be prosecuted in England and Wales for assisting in another person's suicide.
 These have not been tested by an appellate court as yet.

-In 2014, Lord Falconer of Thoroton tabled an Assisted Dying Bill in the House of Lords which passed its Second Reading but ran out of time before the General Election.
+In 2014, Lord Falconer of Thoroton tabled an Assisted Dying Bill in the House of Lords which passed its Second Reading but ran out of time before the general election.
 During its passage peers voted down two amendments which were proposed by opponents of the Bill.
 In 2015, Labour MP Rob Marris introduced another Bill, based on the Falconer proposals, in the House of Commons.
 The Second Reading was the first time the House was able to vote on the issue since 1997.
 A Populus poll had found that 82% of the British public agreed with the proposals of Lord Falconer's Assisted Dying Bill.
 However, in a free vote on 11 September 2015, only 118 MPs were in favour and 330 against, thus defeating the bill.
+Another bill called Terminally Ill Adults (End of Life) Bill on assisted suicide for terminally ill adults was voted on and passed on 29 November 2024, upon second reading.
+Further stages of Parliament's consideration of the bill should proceed.